 When it banks away the dark bottom shows itself.

-Honestly, this isn’t the best looking airplane I’ve ever covered.
+Honestly, this isn’t the best looking airplane I’ve ever covered, even though I can always tell which way it’s going.
 You can make the same color scheme look a lot better by adding some simple curves or angles.
 Sometimes I like to put a dart or other shape in the cabin area where the color changes from dark to light.
 Other than the classic Ugly Stick red with iron crosses, just about everything I’ve built since 1995 has had some variation of my standard color layout.

 Here’s my ill fated Lazy Ace with a nice wavy line between purple and white.